A Distinctive Approach to STEM Education and Research

 Grace Wang, PhD, Named 17th President

 Grace Wang, PhD, a materials scientist and highly accomplished and collaborative leader in higher education, government, and industry, has been selected as the 17th president of WPI.
-Elected by the WPI Board of Trustees after an extensive national search, President-elect Wang will join the community on April 3, 2023.
+Elected by the WPI Board of Trustees after an extensive national search, President Wang joined the community on April 3, 2023.

 The Global Leader in Project-Based Education